 Naturally, you will earn one mark for each question you get correct on the test.
 The ESAT doesn’t have any negative marking, so you won’t lose marks for incorrect answers.
 However, the raw marks you get do not make up your final score.

 The raw marks for each section are converted within a scale into a final score ranging from 1.0 (lowest) to 9.0 (highest), counted to one decimal place.
-You will receive a unique score for each section, but you will also receive a final score that combines your results from all three sections.
+You will receive a unique score for each section, but you may also receive a final score that combines your results from all three sections.

 As to how these scores will be converted, the convention table is currently not publicly available.
 However, one aspect that we will consider next is how the ESAT marking scheme is practically identical to the NSAA and ENGAA.